 The NUS Chemistry Programme is a four-year programme leading to a BSc (Hons) under the College of Humanities and Sciences (CHS).
-Under CHS, you will have flexibility in depth in your study of chemistry, the opportunity to combine your chemistry education with other fields of study from both the Faculty of Science (FOS) and Faculty of Arts and Social Sciences (FASS), along with a foundational CHS core curriculum.
+Under CHS, you will have flexibility in depth in your study of chemistry, the opportunity to combine your chemistry education with other fields of study from the Faculty of Science (FOS), the Faculty of Arts and Social Sciences (FASS) and other schools / colleges in NUS, along with a foundational CHS core curriculum.